 Most trains run their courses without people thinking much about how they work or how they came into being.
-Trains as a system have developed in various areas, all of which have their own histories and all require knowledgeable workers who understand the mechanisms behind running a train.
+Trains as a system have developed in various areas, all of which have their own histories and all require knowledgeable workers who understand the mechanisms behind running a train, included horns.
 The railroad industry is its own environment, with people, terminology and even a language all its own.
 Exploring information about trains will reveal some lesser-known facts about this industry.

 Amtrak National Facts: Statistics about Amtrak, a nationwide passenger rail system.

 Fun Facts: Interesting facts and statistics about trains and rail systems from all over the world.

 Railroad Slang: Words and phrases and what they mean in the railroad industry.

 Train Facts: Information about how trains have developed throughout history and their growth toward the future.

 Trains use various accessories that each have their own function.
 Some of these extras are still used by trains today, while others have become obsolete.
 The development of the railroad has called for train whistles, special lights and train cars that have all had their own functions.
 The operation of some of these items, as well as their withdrawal from use shows how much the railroad system has changed since its beginnings.

 The Caboose: A brief history of the origin and functions of the caboose from Union Pacific Railroad.

 Museum of Railway Lamps: An archive of many different types of specialty lamps used in the railway system throughout the world.
 The museum holds lamps that had specialty uses from hand-held lighting sources for conductors to those used for boiling tea in the train cars.